Skip to content

 Augmentative & alternative

-We don't just hand over a tablet and a app.
-We trial different systems with your communicator, then we teach the people around them — family, support workers, classroom aides, teachers — so the device is modelled all day, not just in the therapy hour.
+We trial different systems with the child, then teach the people around them.
+Family, support workers, classroom aides and teachers.
+That way the device is used all day, not just in the therapy hour.

 Talk to an AAC-trained SP